dogsheep/github-to-sqlite/README.md

 By default it will stop as soon as it sees a commit that has previously been retrieved.
 You can force it to retrieve all commits (including those that have been previously inserted) using `--all`.

+## Fetching contributors to a repository

+The `contributors` command retrieves details of all of the contributors for one or more repositories.

+    $ github-to-sqlite contributors github.db simonw/datasette simonw/sqlite-utils

+The command accepts one or more repositories.
+It populates a `contributors` table, with foreign keys to `repos` and `users` and a `contributions` table listing the number of commits to that repository for each contributor.

 ## Fetching repos belonging to a user or organization

 The `repos` command fetches repos belonging to a user or organization.